What Is Systems Design? A Beginner’s Guide to Mindsets, Methods & Impact

 3. Partners

-To do systems work, Melanie says you have to partner with researchers, corporations, small businesses, communities and more.
+To do systems work, Melanie says you have to partner with researchers, corporations, small businesses, communities, and more.
 Explore what influence partners should and do have and how you can amplify their lived experience.
-“Communities are a critical part of any systems design—who lives and works there and how you actually incorporate them into the solutioning process.”
+“Communities are a critical part of any systems design—who lives and works there and how you incorporate them into the solutioning process.”

 The people impacted by the system are primarily women (anyone whose body can produce a child) and all the contexts in which they live: If they’re parents yet or not, how they access doctors, their income level, etc.